 Those of you who have been following this blog will already know that I am editing a book called Challenging Boundaries in Language Education.
-As the title suggests, the collection of chapters that make up the volume invites readers to rethink language teaching and learning, for example by examining how the borders between curricular areas might be disrupted, or how transnational mobility is making geographical borders more permeable and less meaningful for language education.
+As the title suggests, the collection of chapters that make up the volume invites readers to rethink language teaching and learning.
+Some chapters do this by examining how the borders between curricular areas might be disrupted; others focus on how transnational mobility is making geographical borders more permeable and less meaningful for language education.

 I am happy to announce that one more set of chapters has been submitted and is being processed.
 These chapters, which make up the first part of the book, aim to map out language education theory and practice and discuss how these can be extended.